Capture One Pro

 Image editing is one of Capture One’s star features, and the degree of control it allows is quite impressive.
 It correctly identified the lens that I had used to take my photos, allowing me to correct for barrel distortion, light falloff (vignetting) and color fringing with a simple slider adjustment.

-White balance adjustment functioned in a similar way to most software, but the color balance adjustments were handled in a unique way that I’ve never seen before in any of my image editing experience.
+White balance adjustment functioned in a similar way to most software, but the color balance adjustments were handled in a unique way that I’ve never seen before in any of my image editing experiences.
 I’m actually not sure how useful it would be for practical purposes, but it definitely allows an impressive degree of control in a unique interface.
 The poor green meerkats could be returned to normal with a single click of the ‘reset’ arrow on the color balance control panel, however.

 Exposure controls were a bit overzealous when used with automatic settings, but using automatic settings in a program like this is sort of like putting a Formula One racing engine into a child’s toy car.
 Suffice to say that the exposure controls were as powerful as you would expect from a professional-quality program, and allow for as much control over exposure as you can accomplish with Photoshop.